Hot-carrier injection: Effects on transistors

 The probability to hit either an atom or a Si-H bond is random, and the average energy involved in each process is the same in both case.

 This is the reason why the substrate current is monitored during HCI stress.

 A high substrate current means a large number of created electron-hole pairs and thus an efficient Si-H bond breakage mechanism.

 When interface states are created, the threshold voltage is modified and the subthreshold slope is degraded.
 This leads to lower current, and degrades the operating frequency of integrated circuit.

 Scaling

 Advances in semiconductor manufacturing techniques and ever increasing demand for faster and more complex integrated circuits (ICs) have driven the associated Metal–Oxide–Semiconductor field-effect transistor (MOSFET) to scale to smaller dimensions.

-However, it has not been possible to scale the supply voltage used to operate these ICs proportionately due to factors such as compatibility with previous generation circuits, noise margin, power and delay requirements, and non-scaling of threshold voltage, subthreshold slope, and parasitic capacitance.
+However, it has not been possible to scale down the supply voltage used to operate these ICs proportionately due to factors such as compatibility with previous generation circuits, noise margin, power and delay requirements, and non-scaling of threshold voltage, subthreshold slope, and parasitic capacitance.